aburg15/flashcards/README.md

 - Clone the 'Flash Cards' repository.
 - CD into the root directory.
-- Run `index node.js` from the command line.
+- Run `node index.js` from the command line.

 ## Preview: